-- To learn the fundamental principles and practices associated with each of the agile development methods - To apply the principles and practices of agile software development on a project of interestand relevance to the student. - To provide a good understanding of software design and a set of software technologies and APIs. - To do a detailed examination and demonstration of Agile development and testing techniques. - To understand Agile development and testing. •
+- Learn the fundamental principles and practices associated with each of the agile development methods - Apply the principles and practices of agile software development on a project of interest and relevance to the student. - Provide a good understanding of software design and a set of software technologies and APIs. - Do a detailed examination and demonstration of Agile development and testing techniques. - Understand Agile development and testing.